AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/msi-for-mobile/send-marketo-email-and-campaign-and-watchlist-actions-in-salesforce1.md

 title: Send Marketo Email and Campaign and Watchlist Actions in Salesforce1
 exl-id: 055754b1-4803-4ca6-aa3f-474175daad1a
 ---
-# Send Marketo Email and Campaign and Watchlist Actions in Salesforce1 {#send-marketo-email-and-campaign-and-watchlist-actions-in-salesforce}
+# Send Marketo Email and Campaign and Watchlist Actions in [!DNL Salesforce1] {#send-marketo-email-and-campaign-and-watchlist-actions-in-salesforce}

-1. Go to the Lead Detail area in Salesforce1 and click the **Related** tab.
+1. Go to the Lead Detail area in [!DNL Salesforce1] and click the **[!UICONTROL Related]** tab.

    ![](assets/one-1.png)

 1. Click the dota (three little dots).
-At the bottom you can choose from: "Add to Marketo Campaign", "Send Marketo Email," "View in Marketo," "Add/Remove from Watchlist."
+At the bottom you can choose from: "[!UICONTROL Add to Marketo Campaign]", "[!UICONTROL Send Marketo Email]," "[!UICONTROL View in Marketo]," "[!UICONTROL Add from Watchlist]," "[!UICONTROL Remove from Watchlist]."

    ![](assets/two-1.png)